PepeZuco/PlaylistPass/README.md

 2. Copy your _client_id_ and _client_secret_.
 3. Paste the keys in the _.env_ file.
 4. From your Spotify account, copy your _username_ or _user_id_.
-5. Paste the _username_ or _user_id_ on line 34 in the "run.py" file
-6. The code will then generate a valid token with every run.
+5. The code will then generate a valid token with every run.

 ### YouTube Headers Setup:
 1. Go to [YoutubeMusic](https://music.youtube.com/library).